Particle Board vs. Plywood: What is the Difference?

 Of all the materials in the engineered wood products, the particle board is the most susceptible to water damage in its unfinished state.

 It should always be protected from water, even when bringing it home from the lumberyard.
-As long as it is protected from water, it is extremely stable and less likely to warp or bow than plywood.
+As long as it is protected from water, it is incredibly stable and less likely to warp or bow than plywood.

 Advantages of Particle Board

-• Particle board is eco-friendly, as it is made of material that would otherwise be waste material from the sawmill
+• Particle board is eco-friendly, as it is made of material that would otherwise be waste material from the sawmill.

 The Disadvantage of Particle Board

-• Particle board has less strength than plywood or other engineered wood panels
+• Particle board has less strength than plywood or other engineered wood panels.

-• Particle board readily absorbs moisture, causing swelling and damaging the surface finish
+• Particle board readily absorbs moisture, causing swelling and damaging the surface finish.

 But that isn’t all; many furniture manufacturers use particle board extensively in their products, even in high-quality furniture pieces, to keep costs down.